-Slovakia is rich in caves, with more than 6,200 that have already been explored.
+Slovakia is rich in caves, with 7,000 having already been explored.
 Twelve of these have been opened to the public by the Slovak Cave Administration (SSJ).
 A total of six are inscribed on the UNESCO World Natural Heritage List (Domica, Gombasecká, Jasovská, Krásnohorská, Dobšinská Ice and Ochtinská Aragonite).

 Ice caves and more in Slovakia

-The nature of the glaciations in the Dobšinská Ice Cave (eastern Slovakia) makes it one of the most important caves in the world (it was also among the first caves lit electrically) and the rich aragonite formations in the Ochtinská Aragonite Cave (eastern Slovakia) that resemble white flowers are some of the finest in Europe.
+The nature of the glaciations in the Dobšinská Ice Cave (eastern Slovakia) makes it one of the most important caves in the world (it was also among the first electrically lit caves), and the rich aragonite formations resembling white flowers in the Ochtinská Aragonite Cave (eastern Slovakia) are some of the finest in Europe.

-The most visited and possibly the most beautiful cave is Demänovská Cave of Liberty (northern Slovakia), with its majestic domes, hundreds of stairs and a roaring stream inside.
+The most visited and possibly the most beautiful cave is the Demänovská Cave of Liberty (northern Slovakia), with its majestic domes, hundreds of stairs and a roaring stream inside.